HongW2019/OAP-spark2.4.3/README.md

 If you want to get started with OAP quickly, we also provide pre-build [Spark-2.3.2]() and [OAP]() to you, then you can directly skip to [Configuration](#Configuration).
 ## Prerequisites
-We suppose you have set Hadoop clusters which have Yarn, Hive and Spark, and this clusters have configured appropriately according to Apache Hadoop guidance [docs]( https://hadoop.apache.org/docs/stable/index.html).
+We suppose you have set Hadoop clusters which have Yarn, Hive and Spark, and this clusters have configured appropriately according to Apache Hadoop [docs]( https://hadoop.apache.org/docs/stable/index.html).
 We recommend you install [Spark-2.3.2]( https://github.com/apache/spark/tree/v2.3.2) and refer to [guidance](https://github.com/apache/spark) for building Spark details.
 ## Dependencies
 You will need to install required packages on the build system:
 *	autoconf